sdtblck/pretrained-stylegan2-models/README.md

 [![](images/thumbs/Ukiyo-e%20Faces.jpg)](#Ukiyo-e-Faces)
 [![](images/thumbs/Butterflies.jpg)](#Butterflies)

-If you have a publically accessible model which you know of, or would like to share please see the [contributing](#contributing) section. _Hint: the simplest way to submit a model is to fill in this [form](https://forms.gle/rUU9kJf2YaAUhSJ66)._
+If you have a publicly accessible model which you know of, or would like to share please see the [contributing](#contributing) section. _Hint: the simplest way to submit a model is to fill in this [form](https://forms.gle/rUU9kJf2YaAUhSJ66)._

 ### Table of Contents